 Students interested in extramural support should obtain the Graduate Division publication, "Graduate and Postdoctoral Extramural Support".

 Students who enter the program with "Guaranteed Support" are assured support for the duration of the time stated in their admission letter, and at whatever levels are promised, provided they make satisfactory progress towards their degree, competently perform the work that their TAships, RAships and Readerships require, and avoid certain pitfalls.
-Satisfactory progress is defined as maintaining a 3.0 GPA, and completing qualifying exams according to the schedule in this handbook, and advancing to candidacy by the end of the fourth year.
+Satisfactory progress is defined as maintaining a 3.0 GPA, and completing qualifying exams according to the schedule in this handbook, and advancing to candidacy within 11 quarters.
 Competence in a job performance is measured via faculty and student evaluation.
 Pitfalls include changing math disciplines (e.g. from pure to applied or vice-versa), leaves of absence, or resigning a TAship without permission.
 If a student is considering a leave, resigning a TAship or changing discipline, he or she must explain this intention to the GVC in order to learn its impact on the funding guarantee.

 There is no grace period in these matters and default position is to terminate any guarantee of funding if any of these events takes place.
 Actual funding status goes by quarter, not by year.
 For example, a student who fails to pass a Qualifying Exam by a satisfactory progress deadline in September will be supported according to their package for that academic year only through the fall quarter.
 In the winter quarter the student may have lower or no financial support.

 Fifth year support is not guaranteed, but may be possible for students who have advanced to candidacy for the Ph.D. prior to the beginning of their fifth year.
-The following criteria is used by the GVC to determine fifth year support 1) availability of funding 2) expected progress towards thesis completion by the end of the fifth year as documented by letter from thesis advisor 3) university limits on total amount of student employment.
+The following criteria is used by the GVC to determine fifth year support 1) availability of funding 2) expected progress towards thesis completion with 11 quarters as documented by letter from Graduate Advisor 3) university limits on total amount of student employment.